• Skip to primary navigation

 Close up of a cast iron skillet with 8 spicy garlic shrimp

-BIG thanks to Deborah for this wonderful spicy garlic shrimp recipe.
-THIS DISH IS SO GOOD!!
-It's a thrill to be able to make fabulous authentic Spanish tapas at home.
+A huge thanks to Deborah for sharing this incredible garlic shrimp recipe.
+It's a thrill to be able to make such fabulous Spanish tapas at home.
 I can't wait to get a copy of The Taberna de Haro cookbook, which is forthcoming.
 I promise I'll link to it as soon as it's available.

-Here's the recipe for Gambas al Ajillo: Spicy Garlic Shrimp.
-If you try this recipe I hope you'll come back to leave a star rating and a comment.
+If you try this Gambas al Ajillo recipe, I hope you'll come back to leave a star rating and a comment.
 I'd love to know what you think!

 Print